 What Do You Know?

 Determine what you know and what you want to learn.
 Create a list of skills you use every day and identify the skills you want to improve.
 If your goal is career advancement, review job descriptions that interest you and add the required skills to your list.
+(If you live near Detroit, check and see if 2313 Inc. is hiring!)

 How Will You Learn?